mabumusa1/saas/.github/ISSUE_TEMPLATE/bug_report.md

-Please submit as much details about the issue/feature you want to report
+Please submit as much details about the issue you want to report

 <!--- Provide a general summary of the issue in the Title above -->